ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 DAP has three major interactions which need to be defined:

-* Uploading reports from the client to the aggregators, specified in
+* Uploading reports from the Client to the Aggregators, specified in
   {{upload-flow}}
-* Computing the results of a given measurement, specified in {{aggregate-flow}}
+* Computing the results for a given measurement task, specified in
+  {{aggregate-flow}}
 * Collecting aggregated results, specified in {{collect-flow}}

-In this section, we discuss each of the resources and the messages used to act on these resources.
+Each of these interactions is defined in terms of "resources".
+In this section we define these resources and the messages used to act on them.

 A resource's path is resolved relative to a server's endpoint to construct a resource URI.
 Resource paths are specified as templates like:

 ~~~
 {role}/resource_type/{resource-id}